UK Antimicrobial Registry

 UKAR is overseen by the multi-stakeholder Steering Committee that comprises clinicians appointed by BSAC to provide infection expertise along with the academic team to ensure appropriate consent and governance at all levels of implementation.
 Dr Jacqueline Sneddon is Programme Manager for this work and representatives from industry partners are also invited to inform the study as it progresses.

-Following development of data requirements, build of the UKAR online database and agreement of the research question that the study will answer, the study team started working with pilot site hospitals towards the end of 2022.
-Open recruitment of hospital sites from early 2023 now provides an exciting opportunity for hospitals across the UK to be part of a programme with national and international importance.
+Following development of data requirements, build of the UKAR online database and agreement of the research questions that the study will answer, the study has secured over 1,100 patients from across 60 sites, with recruitment ongoing.
+Open recruitment of hospital sites from early 2023 has provided an exciting opportunity for hospitals across the UK to be part of a programme with national and international importance – publication on the results of the first 20 months of recruitment can be viewed here UK Antimicrobial Registry (UKAR): an overview of the first 20 months of recruitment | JAC-Antimicrobial Resistance | Oxford Academic

-Further information is available via the UoA website
+Full and further information is available via the UoA website

 Top